varvet/godmin/README.md

 2. Engine installation

 ### Standalone installation
 Use for admin-only applications, or for architectures where the admin lives in its own app.
-Typically, you want to access the admin section at `localhost:3000`.
+E.g. you want to access the admin section at `localhost:3000`.

 Add the gem to the application's `Gemfile`:
 ```ruby